simonc-xi/COMP2406-Project/README.txt

 			profilepage.html			This file include the my account information, a side bar navigation to the home page and the upgrade page.
 			Homepage.html					The homepage of the web, provide search bar, log in and register button. also provides a list of movie that is recommend to the users.
-			Home.pug							The pug file of the homepage HomePage.js						Include some basic functions about the homepage, ex,navigation View.html							The web page that shows the information about the Director, also have subscirbe button than can subscribe the Director
+			Home.pug							The pug file of the homepage HomePage.js						Include some basic functions about the homepage, ex, navigation View.html							The web page that shows the information about the Director, also have subscirbe button than can subscribe the Director

 		Logic JS file	(the client side and some server side of programming was divided each corresponding web page)